We may have mastered comparing objects descriptively, but how do we mathematically compare objects?

 We have already defined what ratios are.
-However, the ratios that we have tackled in our previous sections pertain to a comparison of a quantity of an object to the quantity of a different object.
+However, the ratios that we tackled in our previous sections pertain to comparing an object’s quantity to a different object’s.

 This time, let us use the ratio to compare a part of a whole to the whole itself.

 The given situation above might ring a bell to you.
 Yes, we can use fractions to show that comparison.
-In particular, fraction 2⁄8 can be expressed into a ratio as 2 : 8
+In particular, fraction 2⁄8 can be expressed as 2 : 8.

 This means that to use the ratio to compare a part of a whole to the whole itself, we can use this format: